jwymanm/chiara/README.md

 ### But Why?

 Clarity is only a convenience, and a small one at that.
-It won't make you a faster or better programmer, it won't make lisp more accessible if you don't already understand it, it isn't really "necessary" in any sense - it isn't and never will be intended to do any of those things.
-It will, however, do what it was designed to do very well - provide a small extra facility for making your code as readable as possible (which is what we want, right?).
+It won't make you a faster or better programmer, it won't make lisp more accessible if you don't already understand it, and no, it's not really "necessary" - but it isn't and never will be intended to do any of those things.
+It will, however, do what it was designed to do very well - provide a small extra facility for getting rid of redundancy and making your code as readable as possible (which is what we want, right?).

-Of course, a small convenience isn't worthwhile if it places any restraints the language's flexibility - but it simply doesn't, since it takes nothing away from Clojure's original syntax and semantics.

-So the real reason you should use Clarity is simply that if you think it can at all enhance readability, there's no reason not to.
+Of course, a small convenience isn't worthwhile if it places any restraints the language's flexibility - but Clarity simply doesn't, since it takes nothing away from Clojure's original syntax and semantics.
+So the *real* reason you should use Clarity is, simply, that if you think it can at all enhance readability, there's no reason not to.

-(Of course, there will always be the Lisp Purists, adamant that code is not Real Code™ unless it *always* comes carefully wrapped in bracket-shaped comfort blankets, and that's fine too - readability is a subjective matter after all - but if that describes you then this libary is probably not for you)
+(Of course, there will always be the Lisp Purists, those adamant that code is not Real Code™ unless it *always* comes carefully wrapped in bracket-shaped comfort blankets, and that's fine too - readability is a subjective matter after all - but this library is not for those people).

 ## Other Functionality